wlsdudqo97/TravelingSpot/README.md

 # TravelingSpot
-A service that recommends traveling spot.
+A service that recommends traveling spot about Seoul.